Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ```
 **How to transform an AOS to an SOA?**
 In line (11) we define an array of Person objects.
 Line (12) shows that only a simple for loop over the AOS is needed to transfer the data to an SOA.

+In § 27.2 we extend this example to work with Person data from a .csv file.

 > Other references (videos on youtube):
     • Noel Llopis: Data-oriented design